sf-wdi-18/notes/lectures/week-02/day_2_jQuery/jQuery.md

 Let's examine the end of this file and try to decipher what is happening with the `jQuery` / `$` object.

-Question: why not just give all jQuery's functions as methods directly accessible by the window?
+*Q: Qhy not just give all jQuery's functions as methods directly accessible by the window?*

 ---